VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 aOWO
 ```

 Got it.
-By making the string one character (not including the %n itself) %n's character count output is stored into the interger i, and we trigger the if, printing the string.
+By making the string one character (not including the %n itself) %n's character count output is stored into the integer i, and we trigger the if, printing the string.

 Hopefully you see that this is a big problem.
 The user was able to change code flow on a *print* statement.
-With a little more work the input could be crafted to access arbitary memory of the program, potentially getting the print to divuldge something in memory you'd really rather keep private- maybe a password?
+With a little more work the input could be crafted to access arbitrary memory of the program, potentially getting the print to divulge something in memory you'd really rather keep private- maybe a password?

 {{< hint info>}}

 [This video from Live Overflow](https://youtu.be/0WvrSfcdq1I) explains this much more in depth in just 10 minutes.
 Give it a watch.

-See [These Lecture notes on Format String Vulnerabilities from Syracuse University](https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf) and [Intoduction to Format String Exploits from Code Arcana](https://codearcana.com/posts/2013/05/02/introduction-to-format-string-exploits.html) for even more.
+See [These Lecture notes on Format String Vulnerabilities from Syracuse University](https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf) and [Introduction to Format String Exploits from Code Arcana](https://codearcana.com/posts/2013/05/02/introduction-to-format-string-exploits.html) for even more.

 {{< /hint >}}